rsdoiel/skimmer/README.md

 skimmer -prune today
 ~~~

+## Installation instructions

+- [INSTALL](INSTALL.md) contains the general steps to install binary releases
+- You can download a release from <https://github.com/rsdoiel/stngo/releases>

+## Installation From Source

-## Requirements
+### Requirements

-skimmer is an experiment and precompiled binaries are not available.
+skimmer is an experimental.
+The precompiled binaries are not tested.
-To compile from source you need to have git, make, pandoc sqlite3 and Go.
+To compile from source you need to have git, make, Pandoc SQLite3 and Go.

 - Git >= 2
 - Make >= 3.8 (GNU Make)